-When training networks trained with outlier loss, negative infinities are likely to appear for numerical reasons.
-This is actually expected as true outliers should ideally have likelihood zero and therefore log likelihood negative infinity.
+When training networks with outlier loss, negative infinities can appear for numerical reasons.
+This is actually expected as true outliers should ideally have likelihood zero and therefore log likelihood equal to negative infinity.
 These do not contribute to the loss in theory, but cause numerical issues.
-To anyways ensure numerical stability during training, we remove examples that get assigned negative infinite likelihoods from the current minibatch.
-In case this would remove more than 75\% of the minibatch, we skip the entire minibatch.
+To ensure numerical stability during training, we remove examples that get assigned negative infinite likelihoods from the current minibatch.
+In case this would remove more than $75\%$ of the minibatch, we skip the entire minibatch.
 These methods are only meant to ensure numerical stability, no specific training stability methods like gradient norm clipping are used.